fuwilliam/battle-rap/README.md

 - Play song snippet when hovering on artist picture
 - Login to see your personal ranking
 - Elo rating or MaxDiff to rank artists
-- Create a bracket mode (March Madness style) to have "champions"
+- Create a bracket mode (March Madness style) to force user into "harder" choices and crown a champion